kcaparas1630/Enrollment-Resources-Interview-Prep/README.md

 >
 > T - Type of Person I am

+Hi I'm Kent Hudson Caparas, as  you know already.
 First of all, I would like to thank you for the opportunity of having this interview with you.
 Before I applied, I thoroughly studied the job description carefully, and I'm confident that I have the skills and experience to add a long term value to this company.
-I am Accountable, Innovative, strong attention to detail, People-Centric, Proactive, and I'm a great team player who supports my colleagues to achieve the team's goals.
+I am Accountable, Innovative, I do have astrong attention to detail, I'm People-Centric, Proactive, and I'm a great team player who supports my colleagues to achieve the team's goals.
 I also have qualifications in subjects related to this role, and certifications that I'm acquiring at the moment which will help me bring more value to this company.
 Outside of work, I spend my time learning new things, spending time with my family, and getting myself in shape.
 Which help me energize/renew myself and be more productive when I'm at work.

 **2. Why do you want to work for Enrollment Resources?**